haggggg/joblisting2/README.md

  Job listing in RageUI
 It's a simple job listing in RageUI

-You can configure the jobs in the cl.lua
+You can configure the jobs in the config.lua Config.jobs
-Config.jobs L20

 The menu is in English, it's possible that there are some mistakes (I am French)